-- 1. The auditor's report expresses an unmodified opinion on the financial statements of the Domestic Violence Program, Inc. - 2.
-One material weaknesses and no significant deficiencies relating to the audit of the financial statements are reported in the Independent Auditor's Report On Internal Control Over Financial Reporting And On Compliance And Other Matters Based On An Audit Of Financial Statements Performed In Accordance With Government Auditing Standards. - 3.
+- The auditor's report expresses an unmodified opinion on the financial statements of the Domestic Violence Program, Inc. - 2.
+No significant deficiencies or material weaknesses relating to the audit of the financial statements are reported in the Independent Auditor's Report On Internal Control Over Financial Reporting And On Compliance And Other Matters Based On An Audit Of Financial Statements Performed In Accordance With Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the Domestic Violence Program, Inc, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-Two significant deficiencies and no material weaknesses relating to the audit of major federal award programs are reported in the Independent Auditor's Report on Compliance For Each Major Program and On Internal Control Over Compliance Required by The Unform Guidance. - 5.
-The auditor's report on compliance for the major federal award programs for the Domestic Violence Program, Inc. expresses an unmodified opinion on the major federal programs. - 6.
+No significant deficiencies or material weaknesses relating to the audit of major federal award programs are reported in the Independent Auditor's Report on Compliance For Each Major Program and On Internal Control Over Compliance Required by The Unform Guidance. - 5.
+The auditor's report on compliance for the major federal award programs for the Domestic Violence Program, Inc. expresses an unmodified opinion on the major federal program. - 6.
 No audit findings that are required to be reported in accordance with 2CFR Section 200.516(a) are reported in this Schedule. - 7.
 The programs tested as major programs include the following: